Dear reader of ADxS.org, please excuse the disruption.

 In each case, an individually tailored treatment plan must be drawn up by a doctor or psychotherapist.

-Our presentation is not intended for self-medication, but to make medical recommendations easier to understand for those affected and their families and to enable them to discuss the options described with the doctor and therapist treating them.
+Our presentation is not intended for self-medication, but to help people with ADHD and their families understand medical recommendations and to be able to discuss the options described with the treating doctor and therapist.

 There are official national treatment guidelines in America1, Europe2, Canada3, Japan4 and Germany5, among others.